 Reading Comprehension Articles

-Each comprehension reading strategy above uses a different informational text to practice in the lesson.
+Each comprehension reading strategy above uses a different informational text to practice with as part of the lesson.

 School denies boy with autism his service dog.
 The Human Rights Tribunal agrees with the school.
 Is this systemic discrimination?

 Free slideshow and Critical Thinking mini lesson / discussion questions.

 Annamie Paul is the first Black person to be the leader of a federal political party in Canada.
 She won the leadership race for the Green Party of Canada in October 2020.
 Does this matter?

 Free slideshow and Collaboration mini lesson / discussion questions.

 Mary Mills is a local California surfer who has written over 1,305 blog posts chronicling everything from her daily thoughts, her surf sessions and her titanium knee replacement.
 Find out how she breaks stereotypes.